 System is important during a severe accident

 Structures were assigned to risk importance columns based on the review of the equipment contained within them and the judgment that the risk importances should be comparable.
 Reactor coolant system (RCS) piping and components were assigned to the high risk significance column due to the role they play in maintaining pressure boundary and preventing coolant system leakage.
-The RCS includes the pressure boundary components and pipe segments that must meet ASME Section III requirements.
+The RCS includes the pressure boundary components and pipe segments that must meet the American Society of Mechanical Engineers (ASME) Section III requirements.
 They are identified by DCD, Revision 19, Tier 1, Tables 2.1.2-1 and 2.1.2-2 respectively.

 Restraints and supports and embedded plates (e.g., pipe hangers, snubbers, anchor bolts) will be considered part of the system to which they support.